 - Ransomware is a type of malware designed to encrypt your files and lock your computer.
 To retrieve these precious photos, documents, etc. (or the type of file that attackers choose to target), you must pay for attackers via a form of cryptocurrency, usually Bitcoin.

 - Use your computer during a DDoS attack.
-By using the backdoor to gain super-user access to your system, cyber criminals can take control of your computer remotely, by entering it into a network of hacked computers, also called a botnet.
-With this botnet zombie computer, criminals can then overwhelm a website or network with traffic from the botnet as part of a distributed denial of service (DDoS) attack.
-Flooding of traffic prevents the website or network from responding to legitimate requests, thus putting the site out of service.
+This is because the super-user can use the back door to gain access to your system.
+And cybercriminals can remotely control your computer by accessing a network of hacked computers, also known as botnets.
+These botnets can cross websites and networks with traffic from the botnet, along with zombie computers, and criminals later as part of the Distributed Denial of Service (DDoS) attack.
+The flood of traffic prevents the website as well as the network from responding to legal requests, which is why the site is out of service.

 When backdoor finds its way to the system, it performs these activities:

 - Enables the intruder to create, delete, rename, copy or modify any file, execute various commands, modify system settings, modify the Windows registry, execute, control and close applications, install other software and parasites.

 - Enables the attacker to control the hardware devices on the computer, to change related settings, to shut down or restart a computer at any time.